-Wilgus Hall, named after James A. Wilgus and built in 1963, accommodates approximately 230 women.
+Wilgus Hall, named after James A. Wilgus and built in 1963, accommodates approximately 60 men and 170 women.
 Wilgus is located on the corner of Greewood Avenue and College Drive.
-Wilgus Hall is specifically unique because it is an all-women’s residence hall.
-This living option offers a terrific opportunity for women to build a close community within the hall.
+Wilgus Hall was an all-women’s residence hall but it became co-ed for the 2017-2018 school year.
 Each floor features a kitchenette and lounge area for the convenience of its residents.
 Wilgus hall has a newly renovated basement with study rooms, a computer room, laundry facility, ice machine, and offers The Lynn Collins Conference Room that features a TV and a kitchen in a large meeting and dining area.
 The conference area is well utilized throughout the year by many organizations on campus.

-Wilgus Hall sponsors an annual Women’s Weekend and partners with McGregor Hall to do the annual Luau, one of the first all-hall programs of the year.
+Wilgus Hall sponsors an annual Women’s Weekend and partners with McGregor Hall to do one of the first all-hall programs of the year.
 Wilgus Hall is also home to the Women's Wellness library and Interest Community.

 From the Desk of the Resident Director

 This is an exciting month on campus.
 We have a lot of great things going on for all of our students to participate in.
 First up, we’ll be “Going Global” with Homecoming, October 8-14!
 For the full schedule of homecoming events, go to http://www.uwplatt.edu/cpr/homecoming.
 Don't forget to show your Wilgus pride by buying an official Wilgus Homecoming shirt at the front desk.
 Homecoming is just the tip of the iceberg though, check out everything else happening this month...

 • Blood Drive- A three-day drive that breaks records!
 Tuesday, October 24 – Thursday, October 26 in Velzy Commons.